IBM/universal-connectors/docs/KafkaBasedUCs/CockroachDBSyslogKafkaConnect.md

 After you create a profile, test the connection to ensure that the configuration is valid.

 **Note:**
+- If you test a connection and then wait before deployment, another syslog profile might claim the port with a conflicting listener type and cause the deployment to fail.
+Always test connection immediately before deploying a profile.
 - Multiple profiles sharing the same port and listener type all pass the connection test, whether or not any of them are already deployed.
 - A test connection fails only if the port is in use by a **different listener type** (TCP vs TCPSSL) or by a **non-syslog process**.